 Types of interview

-Due to the pandemic and the need to physically distance, many medical schools will not be able to hold their normal interview days.
+Due to the pandemic and the need to physically distance, many dental schools will not be able to hold their normal interview days.
 Even though the rules around physical distancing are gradually relaxing, there is concern that there may be peaks and local surges in infection rates.
 It is also anticipated that this might get worse over the winter months.

-In response, many medical schools are proactively planning to run their panel interviews or multiple mini interviews (MMIs) online instead.
+In response, many dental schools are proactively planning to run their panel interviews or multiple mini interviews (MMIs) online instead.
 Some medical schools are considering using asynchronous interviews too in which candidates record themselves answering set questions and then submit a video.

 How to prepare for online interviews